 There is not only the Edam Cheese Market to discover.
 First we are perplexed: we are to whisper exploring Edam in North Holland.
 What does that mean?
 We have no idea what that means.
 And you're probably the same, right?
 Marc had us the former cheese city north of Amsterdam explained.
 He had told us about the history of the region behind the dikes.
-He also reported on the special challenges that the owners of the pretty and lovingly cared for wooden and stone houses in the villages on the coast of Holland are facing.
+He also reported on the special challenges that the builders of the pretty and lovingly cared for wooden and stone houses in the villages on the Dutch coast face.
 Now he smiled slyly: "Yes, you will definitely get to know Edam in a whisper."

 or search the map for suitable accommodation: